OHNLP/MedTator/README.md

 ## Citation

-If you use MedTator in scientific work or want to learn more about it, please have a look at
+If you use MedTator in scientific work or want to learn more about it, please take a look at our paper:

 > He H, Fu S, Wang L, Liu S, Wen A, Liu H. MedTator: a serverless annotation tool for corpus development.
 Bioinformatics, Volume 38, Issue 6, 15 March 2022, Pages 1776–1778, DOI: [10.1093/bioinformatics/btab880](https://doi.org/10.1093/bioinformatics/btab880), PMID: [34983060](https://pubmed.ncbi.nlm.nih.gov/34983060/)